aejensen/computing-biostat-ucph/README.md

 mean(x)
 ```

-In order to run this program 100 times in parallel with different random seeds we use
+To run this program 100 times in parallel with different random seeds we use
 an R code file which we call myScript.R and which has the following
-contents consisting a header that controls the randomness following by the code of what
+contents consisting of a header that controls the randomness following by the code of what
-you acutally wish to calculate
+you actually wish to calculate.

 ```
-#This is the total number of jobs that you told Slurm to exercute
+#This is the total number of jobs that you told Slurm to execute
 number_of_tasks <- as.numeric(Sys.getenv("SLURM_ARRAY_TASK_COUNT"))
 #This is an index specific for each job running in parallel
 task_id <- as.numeric(Sys.getenv("SLURM_ARRAY_TASK_ID"))